moonlight-stream/moonlight-embedded/README.md

 ##Fixed point Opus on Debian
 Debian/Raspbian currently doesn't provide a fixed point Opus build.
 This results in very high cpu usage for audio decompression, especially on the Raspberry Pi.
-Limelight Embedded can load another Opus build for you from the current working directory.
+Moonlight Embedded can load another Opus build for you from the current working directory.
 To compile Opus with fixed point support you have to execute the following commands:

 	wget http://downloads.xiph.org/releases/opus/opus-1.1.tar.gz